open/close all folders

 - Big Beautiful Woman: One of the judges is rather taken with her, at least.

-- Brawn Hilda: Tears through the obstacle course to win for Applebloom.
+- Brawn Hilda: She very literally tears through the obstacle course to win for Applebloom.

-- Sesquipedalian Loquaciousness: Speaks in drawn-out sentences littered with fancy words, a complete contrast to Big Mac's usual "eeyup/nope" routine.
+- Sesquipedalian Loquaciousness: She speaks in drawn-out sentences littered with fancy words, a complete contrast to Big Mac's usual "eeyup/nope" routine.

 Debut: "Viva Las Pegasus"